SafarMirek/bachelor_thesis/README.md

 ### PIP

-There is another option to setup project environment using pip.
+There is another option to setup the project environment using pip.
-We recommend using Python 3.10.9 and virtual environment.
+We recommend using Python 3.10.9 and a virtual environment.
 You can install all required packages using pip:

 ```shell
 $ pip install -r requirements_macos_arm64.txt